beni-f/alx-low_level_programming/README.md

-This is a repo for C programming language tasks and projects
+This is for structures and typedef tasks